fattenap/seed-quickstart/README.md

 # Seed project Template with Webpack and Wasm-pack

-Set up a basic [Seed](https://seed-rs.org/) web application project, using webpack and wasm pack, with hot reload.
+Start a basic [Seed](https://seed-rs.org/) web application project, using webpack, wasm pack and auto-reload.

-### Set up
+### Set-up

 The easiest way to use this template is to `degit` it.
 This will de-git your project, so that you can set up your project without needing to delete this projects .git settings. _(Refer to the [degit package](https://www.npmjs.com/package/degit) for more options and to learn more.)_